 For Project 204-1, there is very little drug related and/or violent criminal activity due to the nature of the Project (meaning that homes are scattered throughout several communities).
-The Authority's homes are provided the same level of public security and protection as the surrounding neighborhoods and the communities at large.
+The Housing Authority of Gloucester County's (HAGC) homes are provided with the same level of public security and protection as the surrounding neighborhoods and the communities at large.
 In the event HAGC suspects criminal activity of a participant residing in a 204-1 home, HAGC will employ a variety of techniques including additional surveillance, home visits and inspections, and collaboration with local law enforcement.